Most middle and high school math curricula follow a well-defined path:

 Pre-algebra → Algebra 1 → Geometry → Algebra 2 → Trig / Precalculus → Calculus

-Other middle and high schools prefer an "integrated" curriculum, wherein elements of algebra, geometry, and trigonometry are mixed together over a 3-year or 4-year sequence.
+Other middle and high schools prefer an “integrated” curriculum, wherein elements of algebra, geometry, and trigonometry are mixed together over a three- or four-year sequence.
 However, both of these approaches generally lack a great deal of emphasis on discrete math: topics such as combinatorics, probability, number theory, set theory, logic, algorithms, and graph theory.
-Because discrete math does not figure prominently in most states' middle or high school "high-stakes" progress exams, and because it also does not figure prominently on college-admissions exams such as the SAT, it is often overlooked.
+Because discrete math does not figure prominently in most states’ middle or high school “high-stakes” progress exams, and because it also does not figure prominently on college-admissions exams like the SAT, it is often overlooked.

-However, discrete math has become increasingly important in recent years, for a number of reasons:
+However, discrete math has become increasingly important in recent years, for a number of reasons.
+Here's why:

 Discrete math is essential to college-level mathematics and beyond.

 Discrete math — together with calculus and abstract algebra — is one of the core components of mathematics at the undergraduate level.
 Students who learn a significant quantity of discrete math before entering college will be at a significant advantage when taking undergraduate-level math courses.